- Home

 Picking up litter while walking can be a rewarding activity for several reasons.

-The most obvious one is that it can give you a sense of purpose and help you feel more connected to your community.
-When you take the initiative to pick up litter, you’re demonstrating that you care about your surroundings and are willing to take action to improve them.
+The most obvious is that it can give you a sense of purpose and help you feel more connected to your community.
+When you take the initiative to pick up litter, you’re caring about your surroundings and taking action to improve them.

 Picking up litter can also encourage mindfulness.
-As you walk and scan your surroundings for litter, you’re forced to focus your attention on the present moment, which can help you feel more calm and centred, and may even reduce stress levels.
+As you walk and scan your surroundings for litter, you have to focus on the present, which can help you feel calmer and more centred, and may even reduce stress.

 Plus, picking up litter can be a great form of exercise.
-Squatting, bending, and reaching to pick up litter can help you with building strength and flexibility.
+Squatting, bending, and reaching to pick up litter can help you build strength and flexibility.

-You can decide to pick litter alone or you may want to find a group to join – which you can do through the Cleanup UK website.
+You can decide to pick litter alone, or you may like to join a group, which you can do through the Cleanup UK website.

 7. Practise gratitude

-Gratitude is a form of optimism that encourages us to feel happier, more fulfilled, and helps us focus on the things we do have, rather than fixating on what’s missing.
-Gratitude can be an especially important skill to have when we face challenges in life because it can help us to maintain emotional balance.
+Gratitude is a form of optimism that encourages us to feel happier and more fulfilled, and focus on the things we have, rather than fixating on what’s missing.
+Gratitude can be important when facing life’s challenges because it can help us maintain emotional balance.

-This can make it easier for you to acknowledge all the other positives you have: a warm home, perhaps, a loving animal companion, or opportunities for the future.
+This can make it easier for you to acknowledge all the other positives in your life: a warm home, perhaps, a loving animal companion, or opportunities for the future.

 Practising gratitude has been shown to improve physical and mental health, improve sleep, build resilience, and decrease stress.
-So incorporating gratitude into your daily walks can provide significant rewards in many areas of your life.
+So, incorporating gratitude into your daily walks can provide significant rewards in many areas of life.

-To find out more about practising gratitude, check out our article; How practising gratitude can lead to a happier life.
+To find out more, check out our article: How practising gratitude can lead to a happier life.

 8. Chat to family or friends on the phone

 Staying connected to friends and family is important for our mental health.
 For example, it can help tackle feelings of loneliness.
-Sometimes, however, it can still be tricky to find the right time or headspace to give loved ones a call…so why not chat to family and friends while walking?
+Sometimes, however, it can still be tricky to find the right time or headspace to give loved ones a call…so why not chat to them while walking?

-When you’re out walking, you’re free from the distractions at home – whether that’s the dog barking or dirty dishes sitting in the sink – and are better able to focus on speaking and listening.
-Plus, when you’re chatting away with a loved one the time can fly by, making those 10,000 steps a day far more achievable and enjoyable.
+When you’re out walking, you’re free from the distractions at home – whether that’s the dog barking or dirty dishes sitting in the sink – and are more able to focus on speaking and listening.
+Plus, when chatting away with a loved one, the time can fly by, making those 10,000 steps a day far more achievable and enjoyable.

-Just like walking itself, chatting with loved ones can significantly boost our mood and wellbeing.
-So if you’re feeling low or isolated, calling a friend while going on a walk might be the perfect solution.
+Just like walking, chatting with loved ones can significantly boost mood and wellbeing.
+So if you’re feeling low or isolated, calling a friend while walking might be the perfect solution.

-If you have regular meetings at work, why not give video calling a miss now and then and ask if you can take a walking call?
-Not only does this mean you’re getting some low-impact exercise, but getting outside and enjoying the fresh air can act as a re-energiser.
+If you have regular meetings at work, why not give video calling a miss and ask if you can take a walking call?
+Not only does this mean you’re getting some low-impact exercise, but getting outside and enjoying the fresh air can re-energise you.

-You might find that creativity comes easier when you’re walking and you’re better able to think of solutions to problems and come up with new ideas.
+You might also find that creativity comes more easily when you’re walking, and you’re better able to think of solutions to problems.

 9. Write something